Careers360 Logo

 Photochemistry

 Photochemistry is a branch of chemistry that deals with the chemical reactions that are triggered by the absorption of light radiation, primarily in the ultraviolet (UV) or visible spectrum.
 These reactions differ from thermal reactions as they rely on photons rather than heat to carry out molecular changes.
 Light absorption causes molecules to jump into their higher-energy excited electronic states, which causes different reaction pathways that cannot be achieved by traditional thermal activation.
-The properties of the molecules when they are in this state are completely different from the previous state
+The properties of the molecules when they are in this state are completely different from those in the previous state

 Photochemical Reaction